Best Health Insurance for Pregnant Women

 If you have a low income, you may be eligible for Medicaid.
 You can apply for coverage at any time, unlike with marketplace plans.
 Medicaid usually covers prenatal doctor visits, labor, delivery and baby checkups after the birth.

-Medicaid is for low-income households.
+Medicaid is for households with low incomes.
 In most states, you can make up to $21,597 for a single person and still qualify.
 In some states, pregnant women can make up to $29,187 and get Medicaid.

-However, 10 states have lower income limits and require that you meet other qualifications.
+However, have lower income limits and require that you meet other qualifications.

 Children's Health Insurance Program (CHIP)